Associate Professor | The L.H. Penney Chair in Accounting | Distinguished Teaching Fellow

 - Cross-industry economic links and value creation along the supply chain

-- Measurement of economic activity in national accounts
+- Measurement of economic activity at the firm level and in the national accounts